rjones-lf/iroha/docs/source/guides/troubleshooting.rst

 Installing some packages on Ubuntu
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If your repository provides outdated versions of tools install them from source code.
+If your repository provides outdated versions of tools - install them from source code.

-- Cmake
+- CMake
    Before installation make sure to get all dependencies:

    - make